 If you ever need something like a cashier’s check, you need to request those items well ahead of time.
 Your funds are in an internet account, so you can't just walk into a branch and get it done instantly.
 You can sometimes order a check from your online bank (and wait for it to come in the mail), transfer that money to a local brick-and-mortar bank, or get enough cash to buy a money order locally.

 For small cash withdrawals, any ATM will do the trick—but all banks have daily withdrawal limits, so remember to plan ahead for withdrawals that may exceed the limit.

 Small banks and credit unions are another good option for free checking and savings accounts.
 These institutions are less likely than megabanks to have minimum balance requirements and high monthly fees.

 Look around locally for small financial institutions.
 Ask friends, family, and co-workers who they bank with, and pay attention to local advertisements and banks or credit unions nearby.
 Your employer might even have a relationship with a local credit union, which would further improve your chances of banking for free.
 A credit union is an alternative to banks that requires certain criteria for membership.

 Dodge the Fees

 Even if you use a megabank (a national brand with branches on every busy corner), you might not have to pay fees—or even keep a large balance in your account.
 Banks typically offer several ways to avoid paying monthly fees, and you might qualify for a fee waiver even if you think your balance is too low.

 Talk with a banker or search for details on any criteria that will help you bank for free.
 Usually, the bank applies waivers automatically—you don’t need to notify the bank or request a waiver.
-Here are ways to get fee waivers:
+Here are some ways to get fee waivers: